ddw26/Team-Frist-Center/README.md

 ## Objective (Topic)
 Our objective is to create a machine learning model + corresponding analysis for fishers and boating companies.
 The model will predict the most favorable outcomes for fishers based on varying conditions.
-Not only is this data beneficial for fishers, but also for the private/charter boat comapnies- as it allows them to adapt/align their business practices with our findings in mind.
+Not only is this data beneficial for fishers, but also for the private/charter boat companies- as it allows them to adapt/align their business practices with our findings in mind.
 We want fishers less likely to go home empty handed, and boating companies more successful.
 The data we use showcases several fish species and what circumstances made a substantial catch.
 We display the average amount of time spent on fishing.
 We chose North Carolina as a sample state, with focus on it's coastal counties.

 ## Module 20 (Segment #2 Deliverable)
 Below is the criteria for Segement #2 Rubric: